 Unreal is the first word that came to our minds as we arrived in Sydney.
 Sydney!
 With its famous Opera House and the Harbour Bridge.
-We’ve seen them in pictures a thousand times before, and we’re here now?!
+We’ve seen the pictures a thousand times, and we’re here now!
 Unreal.
 But true.
 Our Sightseeing in Sydney was about to start!

 After the last few days of driving through the smoke from the terrible fires that are happening all over Australia, it was an even greater relief for us to have arrived.

 A small suburb south of the city would be our home for the next few days, where we would house sit two adorable cats.
 After we settled, we made some plans of what we wanted to see and do in Sydney.

 For our first day in Sydney, we planned to go to Manly Beach via the ferry.
 Afterward, we wanted to join a free walking tour for our sightseeing in Sydney.

 So, after we took good care of the cats, we headed out.